California woman rescues horses, yaks and cows from deadly wildfires

 They ran to help evacuate the 26 horses that board at the stable.
 Christy Gentry’s job was to race out to the pastures, the sky black except for flames licking over the top of the mountain, bearing carrots to persuade anxious horses to come to the barn.

-One, a dun-coloured draft horse named Duncan, never liked getting into horse trailers, and he was particularly resistant that night.
+One, a dun-colored draft horse named Duncan, never liked getting into horse trailers, and he was particularly resistant that night.

 Exhausted, with a headache from the smoke, Cushman said on Thursday the size and unpredictability of the fires made rescues more chaotic than in past blazes.